-This IRS maximum donation limit article has been updated with information for the 2023 and 2024 tax years.
+This IRS maximum donation limit article has been updated for the 2024 and 2025 tax years.
 Ever wonder if there was a maximum limit to how much you can donate to charity and deduct from your taxable income?
 Believe it or not, the IRS has charitable donation limit maximums.
 And, for those who are charitable, there can be large tax implications to understanding these rules.

 While reaching the maximum donation limit may not seem like something you’d ever encounter, it would be wise to not completely write off that possibility.
 If you intend to donate a large cash or high value non-cash amount to a qualified 501(c)(3), it is in your best interest to get the full allowable tax deduction for your generosity.
 And if you don’t itemize your taxes, you may want to hold off on donating altogether.